kestra-io/docs/content/docs/configuration/index.md

   - /var/run/docker.sock:/var/run/docker.sock
   - /home/kestra:/home/kestra
 ```
-In this example, `/home/kestra:/home/kestra` matches the tasks `tmp-dir` field.
+In this example, `/home/kestra:/home/kestra` matches the tasks `tmpDir` field.

 ### Tutorial Flows

 Tutorial flows are used to help users understand how Kestra works.
 They are used in the Guided Tour that allows you to select your use case and see how Kestra can help you solve it.
-You can disable the tutorial flows in production using the `kestra.tutorial-flows` configuration:
+You can disable the tutorial flows in production using the `kestra.tutorialFlows` configuration:

 ```yaml
 kestra: